-Has it ever occurred to you quite how many types of marketing there are?
+Have you ever stopped and thought about how many different types of marketing there are?
+It’s astonishing.

-Just enter the term “marketing” into Google and you’ll see loads of different strategies.
+Just enter the term “marketing” into Google and you’ll see loads of strategies.

-That’s why I decided to put together a list of all the different types of marketing tactics you could try.
+There are many options out there, so we decided to put together an epic list of all the different types of marketing techniques.

-I’ve included a brief description, comment, example and extra resource for each type.
+We've included a description, comment, example and extra resource for each type.

 We found a whopping 163 types of marketing, so this turned out to be a pretty big article.
 And look, we're not saying they're all great.

-In fact, some are a load of old tosh.You’re gonna find the good, the bad and the ugly, but I reckon they’re all there.
+In fact, some are a load of old tosh.You’re gonna find the good, the bad and the ugly.
+But nonetheless, we reckon they’re all there.

-Caveat: I’ve included any marketing term that might qualify as a standalone tactic which can be applied by different businesses across different markets.
-We didn’t include industry specific terms such as construction marketing, farm marketing, art marketing or property marketing.
+Caveat: We’ve included any marketing term that might qualify as a standalone tactic which can be applied by different businesses across different markets.
+We didn’t include industry-specific strategies such as construction marketing, art marketing or property marketing.

 1. Above the line [ATL] marketing